vectorgrp/sil-kit/docs/api/flexray.rst

 The configuration is performed by setting up a :cpp:class:`ControllerConfig<ib::sim::fr::ControllerConfig>` and passing it to :cpp:func:`IFrController::Configure()<ib::sim::fr::IFrController::Configure>`.
-Furthermore, :cpp:func:`IFrController::Configure()<ib::sim::fr::IFrController::Configure>` switches the controller to :cpp:func:`PocState::Ready<ib::sim::fr::Ready>` signaling that it is ready for startup.
+Furthermore, :cpp:func:`IFrController::Configure()<ib::sim::fr::IFrController::Configure>` switches the controller to :cpp:enumerator:`PocState::Ready<ib::sim::fr::Ready>` signaling that it is ready for startup.

 The :cpp:class:`ControllerConfig<ib::sim::fr::ControllerConfig>` consists of global :cpp:class:`ClusterParameters<ib::sim::fr::ClusterParameters>` and node-specific